 When divorce occurs, traditions of visiting family leave an unfulfilled emptiness regardless of the busy-ness of your schedule.
 This time of year is hard on divorced dads, especially those recently divorced.
 The opportunity to see your kids smiling is at best half as much.
 Divorce can be like putting on a pair of glasses with dark grey lenses — life turns dull, grim and depressing.

+The holiday season can be full of joy or full of stress, which is for you?
+The difference between finding joy or feeling stressed during the holidays can come from the areas of emotion, physical activities, and diet.
 How you deal with your emotions and how you emotionally deal with the holidays can determine whether you have joy or stress during that time.
 For example, if you have relationship difficulties with family members or past hurtful memories, the holidays have a way of making you feel worse.
 I remember a woman who felt generally happy through t

 The year-end holidays are around the corner.
 November and December are stressful months as families prepare for feasting, exchanging presents and celebrating another year.
 For many singles, however, family gatherings can be painful — especially if parents, siblings or well-meaning relatives wonder why you're not "with someone."

 Navigating the holidays as a couple can make an already stressful time of year even more challenging for a relationship.
 This may be because it is often the first time family meets your sweetie; is everyone going to get along?
 But before you even reach that point, you have to make that big decision: Where will we be spending the holidays… Yours, Mine, or Ours